When popping the question to @POTUS, anything goes

 President Barack Obama took to Twitter on Thursday for his first Q-and-A since setting up his @POTUS handle last week.

-The suggested subject was climate change.
-But plenty of tweeps were having none of that.
+Plenty of tweeps were having none of that.

 Obama answered about a dozen questions in all, covering climate change, Arctic drilling, trade and education.